juhahinkula/FrontEndProgramming/docs/reactproject/typescript.md

 ![](./img/ts_error.png)

 :::note[Type vs interface]
 Both `type` and `interface` can be used to define the shape of props in TypeScript.
 The choice between them can depend on your specific use case.
+In this course we are mostly using `type`.

 Here is an example using interface:
 ```tsx
 interface HelloProps {
   name: string;